-The remuneration of all personnel, with different remuneration packages and pay-mix connected to the role, is based on fixed, variable and benefit components.
+The remuneration of all personnel, including the Identified Staff, with different remuneration packages and pay-mix connected to the role, is based on fixed, variable and benefit components.

-The fixed component of the remuneration is defined according to the role and is consistent with the delegated responsibilities.
-It also considers the experience of the owner, the skills required, other than the quality of the contribution made in relation to the achievement of the business objectives of the Company.
+The fixed component of the remuneration is defined according to the role and is consistent with the delegated responsibilities, considering as well the experience gained, the skills required and the quality of the contribution made in relation to the achievement of the business objectives of the Company.